Reconstructing the unitary part of a noisy quantum channel

 For strong dissipation, the mixed-state reconstruction outperforms the pure-state reconstruction in terms of channel uses.
-Intuitively, this follows from the the fact that with stronger dissipation, the number of channel uses for the pure-state construction increases whereas while it remains constant for the mixed-state reconstruction.
-Nevertheless, there are three main reasons why the pure-state reconstruction is still the better choice for strong dissipation: First, the gate error of the mixed-state reconstruction is higher than the pure-state one.
+Intuitively, this follows from the fact that with stronger dissipation, the number of channel uses for the pure-state construction increases whereas it remains constant for the mixed-state reconstruction.
+Despite its worse scaling, there are three reasons why the pure-state reconstruction may still be the better choice also for strong dissipation: First, the reconstruction error of the mixed-state reconstruction is higher than the pure-state one.
 Second, mixed states are experimentally much harder to initialize than pure states.
 Finally, the mixed-state reconstruction is more susceptible to degeneracies in the image, limiting the regime for which it can be used in practice.